Towards Contextual Learning in Few-shot Object Classification

-\paragraph{Scene context.} We model the scene context by using the class name annotations of the surrounding objects.
-This is done by leveraging word embeddings learned from a semantic model such as Word2vec \cite{mikolov2013distributed}.
+\paragraph{Scene context.} We model the scene context by converting surrounding objects from \textit{base} classes into semantic vector representations.
+This is done by leveraging word embeddings learned from a semantic model such as Word2vec \cite{mikolov2013distributed} pre-trained on Wikipedia.
 Therefore, the scene context of an object is represented by the matrix $S \in \mathbb{R}^{d_w \times n_s}$, where $d_w$ is the word embeddings dimension and $n_s$ is the number of surrounding objects.

 \paragraph{Class-conditioned Context Attention.} The relative role of context \cite{dohn2018concept} suggests that some elements are more important than others when understanding a particular object.
-For instance, a \textit{switch} might be important with respect to a \textit{lamp}, but irrelevant while learning the concept of \textit{headphones} (see Fig. \ref{fig:headphones}).
-Therefore, we propose a Class-conditioned Context Attention Module (CCAM) that enables our model to weight the importance of each context elements in $S$ while learning a particular concept $w$ (see CCAM in Fig. \ref{fig:overview}).
-This is done by computing a scaled dot-product attention score~$A$~\cite{vaswani2017attention} between the class word embedding $w$ and each element in $S$ after linear transformations: \allowdisplaybreaks
+For instance, the concept of \textit{bathroom} might be important with respect to a \textit{toilet}, but could dupe the model while learning the concept of \textit{cat's paw}, even if in the few support examples cats are observed in bathrooms (e.g. see Fig. \ref{ccamc}).
+To respect this phenomenon, we propose a Class-conditioned Context Attention Module (CCAM) that enables our model to weight the importance of each context elements in $S$ while learning a particular concept $w$ (see CCAM in Fig.~\ref{fig:overview}).
+This is done by computing a scaled dot-product attention score~$A$~\cite{vaswani2017attention} between the word embedding $w$ of the class label and each element in $S$ after linear transformations: \allowdisplaybreaks

-where $W_K, W_Q \in \mathbb{R}^{d_c\times d_w}$ are projection matrices, and $\frac{1}{\sqrt{d_c}}$ is a scaling factor proposed in \cite{vaswani2017attention} to obtain smoother scores. $A$ reflects the relative role of each object in $S$, which is used to weight the contribution of context entities with respect to the focal object.
+where $W_K, W_Q \in \mathbb{R}^{d_c\times d_w}$ are weights matrices, and $\frac{1}{\sqrt{d_c}}$ is a scaling factor proposed in \cite{vaswani2017attention} to obtain smoother scores. $A$ reflects the relative role of each object in $S$, which is used to weight the contribution of context entities with respect to the focal object.

-\paragraph{Context averaging $C_{avg}$.} Note that the attention mechanism in CCAM is exclusively applied on contexts from the support set since it depends on the class category $w$.
-For query instances, the context representation $c_q$ is obtained by averaging all class embeddings $w_q$ in $S_q$:
+\paragraph{Context averaging $C_{avg}$.} Note that the attention mechanism in CCAM is exclusively applied on context from the support set since it depends on the class category $w$, which is unknown in queries.
+For query instances, the context representation $c_q$ is simply obtained by averaging all class embeddings $w_q$ in $S_q$: